Vanyaeremin/Vanyaeremin/README.md

 # Data Science/Data Analysis specialist

-Currently, I am pursuing higher education at MISIS University and have completed courses from Yandex.Practicum: Data Science specialist.
+Currently, I am pursuing higher education at MISIS University and have completed courses from Yandex.Practicum: Data Science specialist.\
-I work for Sber as a data analyst
+I work for Sber as a Data Analyst

 **Contact me:**